Tiruchchirappalli Junction railway station

-Tiruchchirappalli Junction railway station, also known as Trichy Junction railway station (station code: TPJ) is a junction station in Tiruchirappalli, Tamil Nadu.
-It serves as the headquarters for Tiruchirappalli railway division of the Southern Railway zone.
-The station code is TPJ, used for official purposes.
-Daily approximately 15,000 passengers are using this Tiruchirappalli Junction.
-TPJ is the only railway station in southern railway to host diesel–electric multiple unit (DEMU) shed.
+Tiruchchirappalli Junction railway station (also known as Trichy Junction railway station)(station code: TPJ) is an NSG–2 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
+It is a junction station in Tiruchirappalli of the Indian state of Tamil Nadu.
+It is the only railway station to host diesel–electric multiple unit (DEMU) shed.
 Tiruchirappalli Junction is the second largest railway station in Tamil Nadu and one of the busiest railway stations in India.
-The Station was awarded with ‘GOLD’ (72 Points) rating in March 2020 by the Confederation of Indian Industries (CII) for implementing various environment-friendly measures.
-It is the first and only station in Southern Railway to get "GOLD" certification and 5th across Indian Railways.

 History

 The Great Southern of India, a railway company was established in 1853 with Tiruchirappalli as its headquarters.
 In 1859, the company constructed its first railway line that connected Tiruchirappalli with Nagapattinam.
 Presently, Tiruchirappalli is an important railway junction in Tamil Nadu and is a separate division of the Southern Railway.

 Five rail lines branch separately from Trichy Junction: